Institute for Human Rights & Humanitarian Studies Events

 Co-sponsored by the Sustainability Committee, Philosophy Department and the Center for Ethics

 Screening of the award winning film Dignity Harbor, followed by a discussion by filmmaker Mike Gualdoni and Holly Schroeder from St. Louis Homeless Winter Outreach.
-They spoke about homelessness in Saint Louis.
-St. Louis Homeless Winter Outreach collected donations of blankets, scarves, hats, gloves, and other winter items.

 Co-sponsored by the Institute for Human Rights and Humanitarian Studies, Behavior and Social Sciences Club, and Webster University Amnesty International.